With Treatment

 Services provided:

-Healing Place is a residential addiction rehabilitation center in Richmond, Virginia that is situated in the 23224 zip code.
-It can accommodate adult men and dual diagnosis treatment.
+Healing Place is a residential addiction treatment facility in Richmond, VA that is located in the 23224 zip code.
+It accommodates co-occurring addiction and mental health treatment and adult men.

 Address: 700 Dinwiddie Avenue, Richmond, VA 23224 in Richmond City County